NixOS/nix/doc/manual/src/advanced-topics/post-build-hook.md

 # Prerequisites

-This tutorial assumes you have configured an S3-compatible binary cache according to the instructions at [???](#ssec-s3-substituter-authenticated-writes), and that the `root` user's default AWS profile can upload to the bucket.
+This tutorial assumes you have [configured an S3-compatible binary cache](../package-management/s3-substituter.md), and that the `root` user's default AWS profile can upload to the bucket.

 # Set up a Signing Key